TRANSFORMING TICK-BORNE DISEASE TESTING

 TICKPLEX IS RELIABLE

-Our test is an indirect enzyme linked immunosorbent assay (ELISA) that is CE and IVD marked for professional use in clinical laboratory.
+Our test is an indirect enzyme-linked immunosorbent assay (ELISA) that is CE and IVD marked for professional use in clinical laboratories.
 Our manufacturing processes are ISO 13485:2016 certified.

-We have validated the clinical relevance for all proteins in our test using 432 characterized tick-borne disease specimens.
-The test offers unprecedented accuracy, convenience, and cost-effectiveness to clinical laboratories and patients (Garg et al. 2018).
+We have validated the clinical relevance of all proteins in our test using 432 characterized tick-borne disease specimens.
+The test offers unprecedented accuracy, convenience, and cost-effectiveness to clinical laboratories and patients.

-An astounding three out of four patients with Lyme disease symptoms that are diagnosed negative for the disease following traditional criteria may respond to Borrelia persistent forms (Garg et al. 2018).
+An astounding three out of four patients with Lyme disease symptoms that are diagnosed negative for the disease following traditional criteria may respond to Borrelia persistent forms.